Power to Her: Women Leaders Are Changing the World

 Emotional Intelligence Rules

-Simply defined, Emotional Intelligence (EQ) is the ability to identify and manage your own emotions as well as recognize the emotions of others and groups.
+Simply defined by the Initiative One Leadership Institute, Emotional Intelligence (EQ) is the ability to identify and manage your own emotions as well as recognize the emotions of others and groups.
 This path between feeling and reason is something women do particularly well.
 EQ is a predictor of professional success and personal excellence, according to Mind Tools, it also affects an organization’s profitability and performance.

 Women have heightened emotional intelligence because they tend to practice empathy to understand what others see, think, and feel.
 They understand and embrace differences and diversity of thought leads to stronger teams.
 A savvy leader is able to read the people dynamics, and then assess the needs involved and manage the situation effectively.
 Women are also adept at active listening and validate the individual speaking with their full focus and attention.
 They know the importance of listening with your ears and body language.